MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 $SeparateDscOperations = $DscEvents | Group {$_.Properties[0].value}
 ```

-Here, the variable `$SeparateDscOperations` contains logs grouped by the job IDs.
-Each array element
+Here, the variable `$SeparateDscOperations` includes logs grouped by the job IDs.
+Each array
-of this variable represents a group of events logged by a different DSC operation, allowing access
+element of this variable represents a group of events logged by a different DSC operation, allowing
-to more information about the logs.
+access to more information about the logs.

 ```
 PS C:\> $SeparateDscOperations